Dulinp/Homework3/README.md

 WHEN the password is generated
 THEN the password is either displayed in an alert or written to the page
 ## Installation
 Peform a git clone of this repository.
-Once cloned you will have the index.html, READme file, and the assets folder.
-The assets folder holds the css style sheet and javascript.
+Once cloned you will have the index.html, READme file, assets folder. and Develop folder.
+The Develop folder holds the css style sheet and javascript.
 ## Support
 https://www.w3schools.com/